nsollazzo/CorporateCash/README.md

 <summary>Bitcoin</summary>
 <br>
 Anyone can run a bitcoin full node which verifies the validity of the current state of the bitcoin network (the UTXO set) and rejects attempts to make invalid transactions (for example a transaction that generates 1000 bitcoin out of nowhere).
 By using their full node to manage their bitcoin they can use bitcoin without having to trust anyone.
 For example, to know their bitcoin balance they can check the balance of their addresses using their full node (they don't have to ask some other 3rd party to tell them their balance).
-To run a full node see [this guide](https://bitcoin.org/en/full-node) or the [bitcoin node launcher](https://medium.com/lightning-power-users/windows-macos-lightning-network-284bd5034340).
+To run a full node see <a href="https://bitcoin.org/en/full-node">bitcoin.org</a> or the <a href="https://medium.com/lightning-power-users/windows-macos-lightning-network-284bd5034340">node launcher</a>.
 <br>
 </details>